RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Infrastructure/Overview of GCP Infrastructure.md

 - Projects are the next level in the hierarchy.
 - They are the primary grouping mechanism for resources and services.
 - Each project has its own set of permissions, billing information, and settings.
 - Projects have their own set of permissions and roles.
-You can assign roles to users to control access to resources within the project.
+- You can assign roles to users to control access to resources within the project.
-Common roles include Viewer, Editor, and Owner, each with different levels of access.
+- Common roles include Viewer, Editor, and Owner, each with different levels of access.
 - Each project is linked to a billing account.
-You can set up budgets and alerts to monitor and control spending.
+- You can set up budgets and alerts to monitor and control spending.
-Billing information is managed at the project level, allowing for detailed cost tracking.
+- Billing information is managed at the project level, allowing for detailed cost tracking.
-Projects act as containers for resources like Compute Engine instances, Cloud Storage buckets, and BigQuery datasets.
+- Projects act as containers for resources like Compute Engine instances, Cloud Storage buckets, and BigQuery datasets.
-Resources within a project can be organized and managed using labels and tags.
+- Resources within a project can be organized and managed using labels and tags.
+- Projects can be created, updated, and deleted.
+- When a project is deleted, all resources within it are also deleted.
+- It's important to manage the lifecycle of your projects to avoid unnecessary costs and resource usage.

 **4. Resources:**
 - These are the actual services and components you use, such as Compute Engine VMs, Cloud Storage buckets, and Pub/Sub topics.